Are you feeding or fasting? How much should you eat, and how often should you eat when you’re living low carb?

 FEEDING - the basics

 How many carbs?
-There is no strict definition of “low carb” but the lower the carbs the better the results you will see for weight loss and improved blood sugar control.
+There is no strict definition of “low carb” but even lowering your daily carbs you will begin to see weight loss and improved blood sugar control.
 You may wish to start reducing your carbs as you progress and continue.

 It may be too difficult at first to be strict low carb.
 Many regard 50g net carbs per day as moderate low-carb and 20g net carbs per day as a ketogenic diet.
 Choose which is best for you, and start slowly.
 It will be more sustainable in the long run.

 How much protein?
-Moderate protein is the key.
-Excess protein will raise your blood sugars (albeit gradually) so aim for 1g protein per kg of your target weight per day.
+Moderate to high protein is the key.
+Excess protein will raise your blood sugars (albeit gradually) so aim for 1g-1.5h protein per kg of your target weight per day.
 Choose quality sources of protein and try to avoid protein powders which are ultra-processed and high in sugars.

 Part of the ethos of living low-carb is to live on real food, whole food, and unprocessed food.
 So stop spending your money on expensive protein powder, buy some eggs, meat, fish, dairy or nuts instead.
 These are nutrient-dense sources of quality protein.

 How much fat?
 There is no limit to healthy fats, but that is not the same as eating unlimited fat.
 Eat healthy fats ONLY until full, but no more.
-LCHF is not a license to overeat fatty foods, there is a difference.
+Living low carb or keto is not a license to overeat fatty foods, there is a difference.

 Don’t trim the fat from your meat, don’t buy low-fat products, liberally add healthy fats such as olive oil to salads and butter to vegetables.